 Certain visitors may be entitled to free public health services.
-In particular, people from other EU/ European Economic Area (EEA) member states and Switzerland who are visiting Ireland temporarily (i.e., on holiday or on business) are entitled to free emergency health services.
-You should bring your European Health Insurance Card with you when you are travelling to Ireland (unless you are from the UK where you should carry evidence of UK residence).
+In particular, people from other European Union (EU) or European Economic Area (EEA) member states or Switzerland who are visiting Ireland temporarily (for example, on holiday or on business) are entitled to free emergency health services.
+You should bring your European Health Insurance Card with you when you are travelling to Ireland (or if you are from the UK you can bring evidence of UK residence).

 Workers who are posted from other EU/EEA member states or Switzerland are entitled to get medical cards.